Free & Simple Robots.txt Generator

 What is a robots.txt file?

-A robots.txt file is a text file located in your site's root directory that tells search engine crawlers (like Googlebot) which pages or files they are allowed or not allowed to crawl.
-It's the first stop for bots visiting your site and is crucial for managing crawl budget.
+A robots.txt file is a simple text file located in your site's root directory.
+It gives instructions to web crawlers (like Googlebot) about which pages or files they are allowed or not allowed to request from your site.
+It's the first file bots look for when they visit your website.

-While not technically mandatory, it is a strong SEO best practice.
-Without it, search engines will try to crawl everything.
-A robots.txt file helps you guide bots to your important content and keep them away from non-public areas (like /wp-admin/) or low-value pages (like internal search results).
+While a website can function without one, having a robots.txt file is a fundamental SEO best practice.
+It helps you manage your crawl budget effectively by guiding bots to your important content and preventing them from wasting resources on non-public areas (like /wp-admin/) or low-value pages (like internal search results).

-Can robots.txt prevent a page from being indexed by Google?
+Does 'Disallow' in robots.txt prevent a page from being indexed?

-No, using 'Disallow' in robots.txt only prevents crawling, not indexing.
-If a disallowed page is linked to from another site, Google may still index it without visiting the page.
-To reliably prevent a page from being indexed, you must use a 'noindex' meta tag or an X-Robots-Tag HTTP header.
+No, this is a critical distinction.
+Using 'Disallow' in robots.txt only prevents bots from CRAWLING a page; it does not prevent them from INDEXING it.
+If a disallowed page is linked from another website, Google can still find and index it without ever visiting the page.
+To reliably prevent a page from appearing in search results, you must use a 'noindex' meta tag or an X-Robots-Tag HTTP header.

 The robots.txt file must be placed in the root directory of your domain.
-For example, it should be accessible at https://www.yourdomain.com/robots.txt.
-If it's placed in a subdirectory, search engines will not find it.
+It must be accessible at the top level.
+For example: https://www.yourdomain.com/robots.txt.
+If it's placed in a subdirectory, search engines will not find or follow its rules.

 What is the difference between Disallow and Allow?

-The Disallow directive tells a bot *not* to crawl a specific path.
-The Allow directive explicitly permits crawling.
-'Allow' is useful for situations where you want to disallow an entire folder but permit access to a specific file within it.
+The Disallow directive tells a bot not to crawl a specific path.
+The Allow directive explicitly permits crawling of a path even if its parent folder is disallowed.
+This is useful for blocking an entire folder but making an exception for a single file inside it.